SrDiegoH/stockCrawler/README.md

 # stockCrawler
-Go to brazilian sites about american stocks, reits and etfs and get some infos
+Go to sites about american stocks, REITs and ETFs and get some infos